 This book is no longer available.

 ***THIS BOOK IS A FAN EXTRA.
-It was written as a character study/backstory, but because it includes so many Welsh Blades characters that fans love, it has been shared with newsletter subscribers.
+It was written as a character study/backstory, but because it includes so many Welsh Blades characters that fans love, it was shared for a limited time with newsletter subscribers.
 It is not necessary to read this before Desire Lines.***

 She was born to nothing, lost everything, and survived to reinvent herself.
 Meet Nan, a serving girl in the court of King Edward I until she becomes the subject of a powerful lord's unwanted attention.